Kenny Arnold Passes Away

 Show Support For Kenny … Or For Someone You Know Who Has Battled Cancer!

-Order a shirt to show your support for Kenny Arnold.
-Show him that you are pulling for him and that you’re with him in spirit!
-Show your appreciation for the 1980 Hawkeyes and the way they’ve stuck together, supporting their teammate through the most difficult of times … and pay tribute to Kenny and his “Teammates For Life!”
+Order a shirt in memory of Kenny Arnold.
+Show your appreciation for the 1980 Hawkeyes and the way they stuck together, supporting their teammate through the most difficult of times … and pay tribute to Kenny and his “Teammates For Life!”

 Or order a shirt to show that you’re a part of the “Teammates For Life” for your own friend, family member or loved one, who is suffering (or has suffered) from cancer.
 Make this shirt a symbol for you to say, “Fighting cancer is a TEAM effort … and I am part of my loved one’s “Teammates For Life!”